How Much is a Locksmith?

 When ACME gets you into your home quickly, most customers are very grateful, but a few fixate on the amount of time it took to open the door.
 After all, watching the locksmith get in is the only part of the job the customer sees.

 What you are not seeing is the effort it has taken the locksmith to get ready for your call.
-They didn’t see us drive across town to get there.
-They didn’t see the fuel that was used, or the insurance that was spent, or the salary that was paid.
-They didn’t see the countless hours spent every year training and certifying our team on the latest tools and techniques — specifically so we can get you in as fast as possible.
+You didn’t see the locksmith drive across town to get there.
+You didn’t see the fuel that was used, or the insurance that was spent, or the salary that was paid.
+You didn’t see the countless hours spent every year training and certifying on the latest tools and techniques — specifically so they can get you in as fast as possible.

-That’s what the charge to unlock a home or car is for.
+That’s what the locksmith cost to unlock a home or car is for.
 It’s not for the few minutes it takes to open the door, it’s payment in exchange for a service that we’ve made considerable investment in so that our locksmiths can solve your problem as fast as possible.

 ACME Locksmith sends you the very best, certified, locksmith we have available to take care of you as soon as we can, as fast as we can.
 That’s how we roll.